 Ma and Pa Kettle mix mathematical principles in this amusing old movie clip on YouTube.

-Abbott and Costello also mix mathematical principles in this amusing old movie clip on YouTube.
+Abbott and Costello also mix mathematical principles in this amusing old movie clip and also this one on YouTube.

-When asked, most people get this question wrong :
+When asked, most people get this question only partly right:

-Most people will say that the 50 stars stand for the 50 states, but that's incorrect !
+Most people will say that the 50 stars stand for the 50 states, but that's not completely correct!